Getting Started with the CircleCI CLI

-Connect Your Git Repo to a VCS
+Connect your git repo to a VCS

 Great!
 We have a git repository set up, with one file that says “Hello World!”.
-We need to connect out local git repository to a Version Control System - either GitHub or BitBucket.
+We need to connect our local git repository to a Version Control System - either GitHub or BitBucket.
 Let’s do that now.

 If you have installed and setup the Hub CLI, you can simply run:

 Then follow any prompts regarding logins / authorizing the HUB CLI.

 If you aren’t using Hub, head over to GitHub, login, and create a new respository.
 Follow the instructions to commit and push to the remote.
 These instructions generally looks like this:

 git remote add origin email@example.com:<YOUR_USERNAME>/foo_ci.git git push --set-upstream origin master

 You now have a git repo that is connected to a VCS.
 The remote on your VCS (“origin”) now matches your local work.

 Next, we will install the CircleCI CLI and try out some of its features.
 To install the CLI on a unix machine run the following command in your terminal: